 3. Reservation launch: SNKRS can be used on either a desktop or a smart phone but if the launch is a reservation that requires an in-store pick up, you will need to use your smart phone and the phone’s location needs to be accessible.

 5. Draw launch: SNKRS also employs what’s called a draw, which uses a timed entry system.
 When the launch goes live, the button changes from “notify me” to “enter draw.”
-You will have anywhere from 20 minutes to an hour to hit the reserve button.
+Depending on the launch, Nike will provide anywhere from 20 minutes to an hour to hit the reserve button.
 If you haven’t saved your sizing and payment info, you will be asked to provide that.
 You may only enter a reserve draw once.
 If you attempt it a second time with the same account, you will be informed you’ve already entered.
-If you win the shoe, within 20-30 minutes after you enter the draw you will received the “Got ‘Em’ message, Nike will process the payment and send you a notification through the app about when you can expect to receive the shoe.
+If you win the shoe, within 20-30 minutes after you enter the draw you will received the “Got ‘Em’ message.
+Nike will then process the payment and send you a notification through the app about when you can expect to receive the shoe.

 6. Shock drop launch: As of late Nike has begun to employ last-minute launches that require you complete a task to open the purchase page.
 The shoe will shoe up without warning in the “discover” section of the app and you will need to complete a task to obtain it.
-In the case of Nike x Off-White x Serena Williams shoe, the silhouette showed up on a “Behind the Shoe” explainer and you had to scratch/rub the blank plastic hang tag to make the copy appear.
+In the case of Nike x Off-White x Serena Williams’ shoe, the silhouette showed up on the apps “Behind the Shoe” page and you had to scratch/rub the blank plastic hang tag to make the copy appear.
 Once the copy appeared, the user was granted access to purchase the shoe.